edarruiz/ArchitectCodingChallenge/README.md

 > - **FluentAssertions, version 6.11.0** will be used as framework for the test unit assertions in a funcional way;
 > - **FluentResults, version 3..15.2** will be used for the Result Objects and dealing with the domain business rules instead of throwing exceptions;
 > - **Moq, version 4.20.69** will be used for mocking on unit testing;

-## 4. The Results: Tests and validation process
-Now is time to put all things together and show the test results!

-Once fully implemented, with the written unit tests and the test cases, I can show the results here, and the tests are available for any execution at any given time for you guys.
-This will prove the solution I create provide the actual behavior and expected results from the required implementation tasks of this project.

-Also, as a proof of the concept, I'm adding pictures as evidences of the system working and running, for both two expected results: one for sucesses and at least one for error.

-TODO: PRINT SUCCESS API 1
-TODO: PRINT ERROR API 1

-TODO: PRINT SUCCESS API 2
-TODO: PRINT ERROR API 2

-TODO: PRINT SUCCESS API 3
-TODO: PRINT ERROR API 3
+> - **Serilog, version 3.0.1** will be used as framwork for logging;

 ## 5. Conclusion
-I expect my humble implementation fulfill your expectations, as well provide for you the desired technical results you are looking for.
+I expect my implementation fulfill your expectations, as well, provide you the desired technical results you are looking for.

-Participating in this selection process is being a joy and an awesome personal experience, so I thank you and congratulate every person I had contact with since my first steps applying for this position!

 If you have any questions or need any additional information or explanation, feel free to contact me.
 I'll be available and ready.